15 Best Merida Mexico Beaches in the Yucatan Peninsula

 💦 Visit El Corchito Cenote

-Located about 10 minutes by car off the beach, head to the El Corchito Ecological Reserve.
+Located about 10 minutes by car off the beach, head to El Corchito Ecological Reserve.

 For about $50 pesos ($2.50 USD) you take a short boat ride over to what’s known as Raccoon Island.
 Here, you can swim in two Yucatan cenotes as the raccoons run by.